Country info: Netherlands (Nederland)

 Ticket offers with limited number of tickets per each departure (purchase in advance required):

-- Switzerland: from Amsterdam to Zurich & Basel (from 29 euro), from Amsterdam to Bern (from 59 euro)
+- Switzerland: from Amsterdam to Zurich & Basel (one-way from 49 euro), from Amsterdam to Bern (one-way from 85 euro), etc.

-- Luxembourg: from Amsterdam to Luxembourg Ville (58,5 euro)
+- Luxembourg: from Amsterdam to Luxembourg Ville (one-way from 69 euro)

-+ special offers to neighboring biggest airports (like Cologne/Bonn; Düsseldorf; Paris etc.)
++ special offers to the neighboring biggest airports (like Cologne/Bonn; Düsseldorf; Paris etc.)

 How to Buy Train Tickets in Netherlands: